AmitXShukla/AmitXShukla.github.io/README.md

 #### Angular Material - Static Website
 In this tutorial, we will be using Angular Material to build a static website.
+And in follow up tutorials, further We will enhance this webstie and implement Angular Universal and SEO for server side rendering and Search engine and social search capabilities.

 I assume you already have a successful Angular Development environment already setup and if not, please visit https://github.com/AmitXShukla/Angular-Capacitor-Firebase-Setup